ldcas-uc3m/TFG/doc/architecture.md

   - `<instruction_name>`
     - `args`: Function arguments.
 They must all start by `$`. (`array[string]`)
     - `def`: LUISP-DA definition (`string`).
+- `data_types`: Map of memory data types and their mappings.
+    Supported data types are:
+    - `str`: zero-terminated strings
+    - `word`: 32-bit words
+    - `none`: no type

 You can see example architectures in the [`architectures/`](../architectures/) folder.